HoTT/Coq-HoTT/STYLE.md

 coincide with `i` in `foo`, you must annotate the occurrences of `foo` in `bar` appropriately.

-(It is possible to explicitly declare and name universes globally with the `Universe` command, but we are not using that in the HoTT library.
-Universes declared with `Universe` will be discharged on each section definition independently.)
+It is also possible to explicitly declare and name universes globally with the `Universe` command, usually within a section.
+Universes declared with `Universe` will be discharged on each section definition independently.

-Unfortunately it is not currently possible to declare the universe parameters of a definition; Coq simply decides after you make a definition how many universe parameters it ends up with (and what the constraints on them are).
-The best we can do is to document the result.
-A sort of "checked documentation" is possible by writing `Check foo@{a b c}.` after the definition; this will fail with an `Error` unless `foo` takes exactly three universe parameters.
-In general `Check` is discouraged outside of test suites, so use this sparingly; currently it is mainly restricted to the fields of module types (see `ReflectiveSubuniverse` for details).
+The universe variables of a definition can be declared and their constraints can be chosen by hand.
+This is good practice for delicate situations, as it serves to both document the expected constraints and to cause an error if a future change causes the universe variables or constraints to change.
+We also use `Check` commands, mostly in `test/*`, to verify that universe variables before as expected.

 There are several uses for universe annotations.
 One is to force a definition to have fewer universe parameters than it would otherwise.